 How LASURI works

-- Faculty members interested in working with an Undergraduate Research Assistant (URA) should go to the Undergraduate Research Experience (URE) website and create a research profile describing their work and what they expect from their URA.
+- Faculty members interested in working with an Undergraduate Research Assistant (URA) may go to the Undergraduate Research Experience (URE) website and create a research profile describing their work and what they expect from their URA.
 Faculty may also reach out to students directly.

-- Students who are interested in serving as a URA should use the Undergraduate Research Experience (URE) website to find LAS faculty who are doing research that interests them, and contact that faculty member through that website.
+- Students who are interested in serving as a URA may use the Undergraduate Research Experience (URE) website to find LAS faculty who are doing research that interests them, and contact that faculty member through that website.
 Students may also reach out to possible mentors directly.

 - Faculty mentors and students meet, determine if they would like to work together, design a specific student project and establish the expectations for the project.
 You may explore the type of questions included on the LASURI application to guide your discussions.